brownkat6/reasoning-scheduling/README.md

 `run_adaptive_oracle.sh` - runs benchmark tokens vs accuracy experiment for adaptive allocation strategy using oracle ground truth for early stopping correctness probabilities (using the same data used to train the MLP)

 `vis_adaptive.py` - creates visualization for tokens vs accuracy experiment for non-adaptive vs adaptive vs oracle

+NOTE: most of dynasor vllm server scheduling layer is in `Dynasor.dynasor.cli/*`.
+Read and understand this.
+We will likely want to adapt/reuse large portions of this code later to write our own scheduling layer.